Encapsulation in PHP

 • Constructors & Destructors in PHP

-Introduction In Object-Oriented Programming, constructors and destructors are special methods that automatically run at specific moments in an object’s lifecycle.
-A constructor runs when an object is created.A destructor runs when an object is destroyed.
-These methods help initialize and clean up resources in a PHP application.
-Understanding them is essential for writing structured and…
+Introduction In Object-Oriented Programming (OOP), constructors and destructors are special methods that automatically run at specific moments in an object’s lifecycle.
+A constructor runs when an object is created, while a destructor runs when an object is destroyed.
+These methods help developers manage object initialization and cleanup efficiently.
+Instead of manually setting values after creating…

 • Access Modifiers in PHP (public, private, protected)